 What if I have received all of my federal aid and still do not have enough money?

 The Federal PLUS Loan and the Alternative/Private Loan are educational loans that are options when other federal aid is not available or not sufficient.
 The Federal PLUS Loan is for eligible parents to borrow on behalf of their dependent student.
 The Federal Graduate PLUS Loan is for eligible independent graduate students.
 The Alternative Loans are private (non-federal) educational loans for dependent and independent students.
 All three loan programs are credit-based and not guaranteed.
-For instructions on How to Apply, click on the Loan Index button above (top right of this page).Top
+For instructions on How to Apply, click on Loan Index.Top

 What is an Over-award and what happens if I have an Over-award?

 Federal and/or State Financial Aid recipients may not receive funds in excess of Financial Need and/or the Cost of Attendance.
 This may occur when students receive funds from other sources or agencies.
 When an over-award occurs, the Department of Student Financial Aid is required to adjust the student's financial aid.
 A student may be required to repay funds due to the loss of eligibility.
 To prevent an over-award, notify the Department of Student Financial Aid of any assistance you receive that is not listed on your award letter.
 Examples of other aid include scholarships, military benefits, waivers, assistantships, and Vocational Rehabilitation benefits.Top

 What is considered a Special Circumstance and how do I file for a Special Circumstance?